AkhoGomana/ageCollision/README.md

 The full coding of the app went as follows :

 First off, a button is  introduced to the computer, declared as a  private lateinit variable.
-The private lateinit function makes the button accessable to the user only in the class ageCollision, as it is declared under it.(reference for class info)
+The private lateinit function makes the button accessable to the user only in the class ageCollision, as it is declared under it as said by my recent tutor, (B.Yuveeka,2024).
  A textview named txtEnterAge was also  declared under the same class as well as editEnterAge, as an EditText and btnClear as a button.
 All the above mentioned variables were declared as private lateinit var 's making them only accessible int the ageCollision class for the app.

 On to intialising my variables, all initialisations were done under the system override fun onCreate, in order to execute the code when the app is run is running and the constriant layout creates.
-All four of my above declared variables were initialised using the findViewById() function.
+All four of my above declared variables were initialised using the findViewById() function.This functions allows the program to find the variables using their ID's.

 For my button btnGenerate, owe used the setOnClickListener function to make the button clickable.
 Inside the fuction a immutable variable "age" was ceated to prompt the age value from the user.
 The 'age' variable gets a text value from an editText,"editEnterAge',converts it to a string using the toString() function, also doing an integer or null check using the IntOrNull() function.